 You won’t become the collateral damage of Wall Street lows if each of your assets are properly positioned to offset the losses of the others.

-That is the key to diversification—to invest in alternative options that react differently in the same conditions.
-So, if one asset class drops, the other asset/s increase in value or at least hold steady so the entire portfolio doesn’t go up in smoke.
-This creates a balance that can protect your hard-earned savings and help ensure you maintain enough funds to retire one day.
+The strategy of retirement and investment portfolio diversification is to invest in alternative options that react differently in the same conditions.
+So, if one asset class drops, another asset increases in value or at least holds steady when stocks tumble.
+Alternative assets help create diversity such as this, a strategic balance that can protect your hard-earned retirement savings and investment income when stocks tumble.

-If you have questions about this article and want to learn more about alternative investments in your self-directed IRA, call us at (800) 425-0653 or send us a message.
+If you have questions about this article and want to learn more about alternative investments in your self-directed IRA, contact Advanta IRA today.